Shilenkovv/Algorithms_PyGen_bg/README.md

 # Algorithms and Data Structures for Beginers by PyGen

-Repository containing problems completed during the curriculum at [Algorithms and Data Structures for Beginers by PyGen](https://stepik.org/course/100575/syllabus)
+Repository containing problems completed during the curriculum at [Algorithms and Data Structures for Beginners by PyGen](https://stepik.org/course/100575/syllabus)